ctsrc/Base256/README.md

 by either keyboard or voice input less error-prone compared to typing in the base 16 or base 64 encoding of said data.

+Sample use-cases include:

+- typing in your SSH private key on a computer that is running a live USB stick copy of its OS without persistent storage, and which doesn't have a usable webcam leaving you unable to enter the data using a QR-code.
+- relaying the contents of binary files to another person over a voice channel.

 Here is a quick example:

 Imagine a file with three bytes in it.
 A hexadecimal dump of this file